jyjulianwong/Blob-Prompt-Manager/tests/README.md

-# Tests for Blob Prompt Manager
+# Tests for Prompt2Blob Version Manager

-This directory contains comprehensive unit tests for the `PromptManager` class using pytest.
+This directory contains comprehensive unit tests for the `VersionManager` class using pytest.

 ## Test Structure

-- **`conftest.py`**: Contains pytest fixtures and a concrete implementation of the abstract `PromptManager` class for testing
+- **`conftest.py`**: Contains pytest fixtures and a concrete implementation of the abstract `VersionManager` class for testing
-- **`test_prompt_manager.py`**: Main test suite with comprehensive test coverage
+- **`test_version_manager.py`**: Main test suite with comprehensive test coverage

 ## Test Coverage